IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    of the mapping between a user group identifier and a set of IP/MAC addresses to enforce policy-based network access control.

-   In addition, the document defines a RADIUS attribute that is used to communicate the user group identifier as part of identification and authorization information.
+   In addition, the document defines a Remote Authentication Dial-in User Service (RADIUS) attribute that is used to communicate the user group identifier as part of identification and authorization information.